 Table 2 : Sensor's amplification input to output relationship

-In particular, this amplification stage is not conclusive.
+In particular, this amplification stage is not conclusive???.
 Consequently, this function is not required to provide strong and exact LOW and HIGH states.
 However, the output needs to tend as much as possible to them .
 Moreover, the output's swing is at least required to lie midway between these LOW and HIGH states of reference.

 Spiral enabling system

 This function determines whether or not the device reaches the end of the line and therefore if the spiral process needs to be enabled.
 Now, while following the line, the sensor constantly changes state from ON-line to OFF-line with a certain average frequency or period (TA).
 However, if during this period the change of state does not occur and the sensor's output is OFF-line, then the device has certainly reached the end of the line.
-Consequently, this stage is required to be time controlled, processing the amplified sensor's output (L) to produce a time varying output (S) lying between the LOW and HIGH states of reference.
+Consequently, this stage is required to be time controlled, processing the amplified sensor's output (L) to produce a time varying output (S) lying between the LOW and HIGH states of reference???.
 The following table summarises the input to output relationship (Table 3):